Master of Liberal Arts in Gastronomy

 Focusing on the dialogue between gastronomy and art, from antiquity to the present, this seminar offers students the opportunity to research the work of artists who represented food, drink, harvest and hunger, the role of the decorative arts in dining and the relationship of national traditions of art and cuisine.
 Students test the validity of analogies that scholars have drawn between developments in the two areas of endeavor.
 Uncharted areas of affinity linking art and cuisine are explored.
 Providing an introduction to fundamental aspects of the art historical periods in question, the course is designed to accommodate students without previous formal study of art history.
 Those with prior experience in the discipline will be given new purchase on the art. [ 4 cr. ]

-MET ML 673 A Survey of Food in Film
+MET ML 673 Food and Film

 We can all take pleasure in eating good food, but what about watching other people eat or cook food?
 This course will survey the history of food in film.
 It will pay particular attention to how food and foodways are depicted as expressions of culture, politics, and group or personal identity.
 We will watch a significant number of films, both fiction and non-fiction, classic and modern.
 A good portion of class time will also be given to discussing the readings in combination with hands-on, in-depth analysis of the films themselves. [ 4 cr. ]

-MET ML 681 Food Writing for the Media
+MET ML 681 Food Writing

-Students will develop and improve food-writing skills through the study of journalistic ethics; advertising; scientific and technological matters; recipe writing; food criticism; anthropological and historical writing about food; food in fiction, magazines and newspapers.
-4 cr [ 4 cr. ]
+Students will develop and improve food-writing skills through the study of journalistic ethics; advertising; scientific and technological matters; recipe writing; food criticism; anthropological and historical writing about food; food in fiction, magazines and newspapers. [ 4 cr. ]

 MET ML 691 Nutrition and Diet: Why What You Eat Matters